 Over upgrading or overbuilding may not attract the right buyers.
-This is because home sales are based on recent sales in the neighborhood and this will always override any high end upgrades you’ve made to your home.
+This is because home sales are based on recent sales in the neighborhood and this will always override any high-end upgrades you’ve made to your home.
 It will be unrealistic to expect more than the average sale in your neighborhood.

 3. Too much carpet

-4. Rooms Designed for Specific Purposes
+4. Rooms designed for specific purposes

 Home stagers are experts at helping homeowners see their homes through the eyes of prospective buyers.
 You may be using your spare bedroom as a painting studio or sewing room but you’ll find that a home stager will most likely recommend turning it into a room that appeals to the widest audience possible – like a bedroom.

 5. High maintenance landscaping

 Curb appeal is very important to your home and everyone loves a beautiful, well-tended garden.
-Not everyone wants a landscape that requires a lot of money, water and time to maintain.
-Yards that look like they will take a lot of maintenance every week or appear as though an expert landscaper is paid to tend it, are more likely to be perceived as too high maintenance for the average buyer.
-This applies to water fountains, or specialty landscape items.
+Not everyone wants a landscape that requires a lot of money, water, and time to maintain.
+Yards that look like they will take a lot of maintenance every week or appear as though an expert landscaper is paid to tend it?
+These are more likely to be perceived as too high maintenance for the average buyer.
+This applies to water fountains or specialty landscape items.